What is B2C Sales: A Comprehensive Overview

 Also, the rise of online shopping, mobile apps, and social media marketing has made B2C transactions more accessible and efficient than ever before.

-Given this, it is expected that the global B2C e-commerce market size will surpass around US$7.45 trillion by 2030.
+Given this, it is expected that the global B2C e-commerce market size will reach around USD 16.83 trillion by 2030.

 Technology and digital marketing have enabled businesses to reach a global audience, build brand awareness, and personalize customer experiences at scale.
 Many businesses may seek B2C website designers to help create seamless online experiences that drive conversions.